bbauska/W3Cx-3of5/README.md

 This week, we will look at some of the most useful APIs.
 Others will be covered in the [W3C HTML5 Apps and Games course](https://www.edx.org/course/html5-apps-and-games):

--   **The \"Web Storage\" API, sort of \"super cookies\", for storing pairs of key/values client side.** This API is useful for enabling Web sites to save/restore their state, or for writing *serverless* applications.
+-   The \"Web Storage\" API, sort of \"super cookies\", for storing pairs of key/values client side.
+This API is useful for enabling Web sites to save/restore their state, or for writing *serverless* applications.
 You will see a small contact manager that stores its data locally, without the need for a remote Web server.

--   **The File API, that enables Web applications to work with local files**.
+-   The File API, that enables Web applications to work with local files.
 For example, a picture editor, or ./images player that can work with your music and video files - the ones on your phone or your hard disk!
 With this API you will also be able to preview image files directly in your page - there is no need to send them to a remote server.

 > ![you are here sign](./images/image295.jpeg){width="3.125in" height="1.6354166666666667in"}

--   **The Geolocation API for obtaining data such as longitude, latitude, altitude (when available), and speed**.
+-   The Geolocation API for obtaining data such as longitude, latitude, altitude (when available), and speed.
 You will learn how to write applications in combination with interactive maps.
 You will also learn how to guess the address of a user, for example for pre-filling a registration form with the city, country, and zip code that corresponds with the current location.

 ## 6.2.1 The Web storage API